Categories

 Night = Noches (No-chess)

-If you’re going to say for three nights at an RV park in Baja, Mexico you would say = “Tres noches, por favor”
+If you are going to stay for three nights at an RV park in Baja, Mexico, you would say = “Tres noches, por favor.”

 Pull up to the pump and put your window down.
-Someone will come over to pump your gas for you.
+A gas station employee will come over to pump your gas for you.

-They will ask you to look at the pump to see that it’s reset to ‘0’ and point to it and say “Cero” – reply ‘ok’ or ‘ci’.
+They will ask you to look at the pump to see that it has been reset to ‘0’.
+They will point to it and say, “Cero.” – You should reply with, “Okay”, or, “Ci.”

-Unfortunately, some gas attendants will pump a jerry can of gas before you pull in, then hope you don’t notice as they put the nozzle in your vehicle and keep pumping, so you end up paying for what went into the can as well as what when into your gas tank.
+Unfortunately, some gas station attendants will pump gas into a jerry can before you pull in, then hope you don’t notice that they did not reset the pump as they put the gas nozzle into your vehicle and continue pumping.
+Then, you end up paying for what went into the jerry can as well as what went into your gas tank.

 How much does this cost? = Cuánto cuesta?

-Locals will often come by to sell their wares when you’re at an RV park or dry camping at the beach.
-Sometimes this is fresh fruit, tamales, pastries, bread, fish or shrimp, wood carvings, sunglasses, or blankets.
+Locals will often come by to sell their wares when you are at an RV park or dry camping at the beach.
+Sometimes they have fresh fruit, tamales, pastries, bread, fish or shrimp, wood carvings, sunglasses, or blankets.

-If you don’t understand their answer, then they’ll often bend down and draw the number in the sand to help you know.
+If you don’t understand their answer, then they’ll often bend down to draw the number in the sand in order to help you understand.

 Will Sales People On Baja Beaches Pressure You To Buy?

-If you’re not interested in what someone sells on a beach in Baja, say, “No, gracias” (No, thank you), and they’ll often move on to the next person.
+If you are not interested in what someone sells on a beach in Baja, say, “No, gracias (No, thank you),” and they’ll often move on to the next person.

-If you have certain food you’ll probably want or don’t want, then learn how to ask about those:
+If there are certain foods you want or don’t want, then learn how to ask about those:

-Cafe con hielo y leche sin azucar = Coffee with ice and milk, without sugar (this would me my order)
+Cafe con hielo y leche sin azucar = Coffee with ice and milk, without sugar (this would be my order)

 Picante o no picante? = Spicy or not spicy?